hlwang1124/SNE-RoadSeg/README.md

 ## Introduction
 This is the official pytorch implementation of **SNE-RoadSeg: Incorporating Surface Normal Information into Semantic Segmentation for Accurate Freespace Detection**, accepted by [ECCV 2020](https://eccv2020.eu/).
 This is our [project page](https://sites.google.com/view/sne-roadseg).

-In this repo, we provide the training and testing setup in the [KITTI Road Dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php).
+In this repo, we provide the training and testing setup for the [KITTI Road Dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php).
 We test our code in Python 3.7, CUDA 10.0, cuDNN 7 and PyTorch 1.1.
 We provide `Dockerfile` to build the docker image we use.

 <p align="center">
 <img src="doc/sne-roadseg.png" width="100%"/>